davidwgillman/thesis/source/11_chapter_3.md

 The garden's computers live in a self-contained subnet.
 A firewall sits at the entry point of the network and allows only properly formed messages through

-A valid request from outside of the network only ever comes from the API, however, because the API is built on a serverless architecture requests will likely never come from the same IP address.
+A valid request from outside of the network only ever comes from the API.
+However, because the API is built on Amazon's "serverless architecture" requests will likely never come from the same IP address.
 Amazon Lambda does not have a set list of addresses that it uses.
-Amazon, as a organization, owns a publishes a list of their IP addresses, but this list is liable to change at any point in time.
+Amazon publishes a list of their IP addresses, but this list is liable to change at any point in time.
 For these reasons there is not a reliable way to implement a white list protection, where messages would immediately be denied if they were not included in the list.

 Instead, all incoming requests are expected to be signed by the API Gateway that sits at the front of the API service.
 To sign a request, the Gateway first forms the request.
 Then it generates a string, the concatenation of the name of the hash algorithm, the request date, a credential scope string, and the request in question, to use as input for a cryptographic hash function.
 The credential scope string itself is a concatenation of date, region, and service information.
 The signature is the created using this string and a secret derived key created using a series of hash-based message authentication codes.

 This signature is then verified on the Garden's end.
-Regardless of a valid signature, the request is still treated as potentially dangerous.
+Whether or not it has a valid signature, the request is still treated as potentially dangerous.

 For this reason there is an expectation of trust between garden devices.
 Messages sent among internal entities have an assumed integrity, but the construction and format of the messages are still standardized.
 Messages to the gardener container are trusted if they are signed by the API.

+[DG: How is this last sentence different from the previous one?]

 The API trusts messages sent by both the gardener container and authenticated users.
 Messages sent from the gardener are standardized and must be of the expected format.
-A request from the garden must also contain a secret API key that matches the one defined for the respective API's endpoint.
-Messages from the front end are trusted if the can pass the OAuth authentication check.
-After a user goes through authenticating through either Facebook or Google, they're give an access key which be passed with every request.
+A request from the garden must also contain a secret API key that matches the one defined for the API's endpoint.
+Messages from the front end are trusted if they can pass the OAuth authentication check.
+After a user goes through authenticating through either Facebook or Google, they're given an access key which be passed with every request.
 Changes to the API are pushed only by a authenticated user with the proper role-based access.

-The front-end puts it's trust in the API to pass properly formed and fully vetted data.
-Changes to the front-end are propagated through Github.
+The front end puts its trust in the API to pass properly formed and fully vetted data.
+Changes to the front end are propagated through Github.

+[DG: Have you defined "front end"? "front-end" is an adjective.]

 ### Data Flows and Entry Points

 The Gardener container hosted on one of the garden machines sends newly gathered measurements and receives commands from the API.
 No other data is expected to transfer during normal operation.
 However, in the case of management and deployment, the garden machines expect remote access by a credentialed admin user.

 The garden thus expects connections via port 80 and port 443 for outgoing HTTP and incoming HTTPS requests respectively as well as port 22 for remote deployment via docker-compose and management over SSH.
-These only constitute the ports open to receive messages externally.
+These constitute the only ports open to receive messages externally.
 Internally containers communicate over port 8000.

 The API sends and receives requests to the garden.
 All data transferred is textual and represented through a standardized JSON-based format.
 Deployment of new developments and changes is handled via Serverless using the AWS CLI or through the Amazon Web Services management portal.

+[DG: "Serverless"?
+"CLI"?]

-The API expects requests over both port 80 and 443 for HTTP and SSL.
+The API expects requests over both port 80 and 443 for HTTP and HTTPS.
 Standard HTTP is used for most requests to the Amazon API gateway.
 Creation and consumption of data is both non-confidential and not especially vulnerable to any sort of sniffing.
 The use of HTTPS when authenticating and performing authenticated requests, like deletion or configuration, is crucial.
 In this case the use of HTTPS prevents and attacker from gaining unauthorized access to credentialed actions by protecting OAuth tokens used to authorize such actions.

+[DG: Why is creation not vulnerable, if you don't want fake data entered?]

-The front-end sends requests and receives data from the API.
+The front end sends requests and receives data from the API.
 Any message that the user wishes to be received by the garden needs to be accepted by the API and forwarded appropriately.

 The front-end expects requests over both port 80 and 443 for HTTP and SSL strictly because that is what is made available by GitHub Pages.
 Ideally, the service would default to HTTPS, but GitHub Pages is free, and messages can still be sent and received in a protected way.

+[DG: What is HTTPS and why is it ideal?]

 ### Threats